horilla-opensource/docs/docs/index.md

 ## What is Horilla?

+Horilla is an all-in-one business management platform that combines a full-featured Human Resource Management System (HRMS) and a powerful Customer Relationship Management (CRM) solution.
+It helps organizations handle both employee and customer operations efficiently within a single, integrated system.

+Built on a flexible and scalable design, Horilla allows businesses to manage everything from hiring and payroll to sales, marketing, customer relationships, scheduling, and analytics.
 Horilla is a comprehensive Human Resource Management System (HRMS) software solution, offering a sophisticated and versatile platform designed to address the diverse and intricate needs of workforce management.
 With its holistic approach and modular architecture, Horilla stands out in the realm of HR technology.

 <div class="responsive-iframe">